openshift/csi-driver-shared-resource/README.md

 - openshift-sdn
 - openshift-service-ca-operator

+The list is not yet configurable, but as noted above, most likely will become so as the project's lifecycle progresses.

 ## Deployment

-The easiest way to test the Hostpath driver is to run the `deploy.sh`.
+Untile the OLM based install is available, the means to use the Projected Resource driver is to run the `deploy.sh` in the `deploy` subdirectory of this repository.

 ```
-# deploy csi projectedresource driver
+# deploys csi projectedresource driver, RBAC related resources, namespace, Share CRD
 $ deploy/deploy.sh
 ```